Neena (Tamil actress)

-Neena (born 2 October 1981, in Chennai) was an Indian actress who has appeared in the Tamil film industry.
+Neena (born 2 October 1981, in Chennai) is a former Indian actress who has appeared in the Tamil film industry.
 Beginning her career as a child artiste, the actress performed in Vidukathai (1997) and later appeared in other Tamil films.

 Career

 After making a debut as the younger version of Anju's character in Vasanth's Keladi Kanmani (1990), Neena appeared in Selva's serial drama, Neela Mala.
 Despite garnering offers to star in films, Neena refused several chances to appear in leading roles, before signing on to star in K. Balachandar's production Vidukathai (1997) directed by Agathiyan.
 Her performance in the film won critical acclaim upon release, with a reviewer noting her "acting is excellent" and that she "brings out every aspect of the character she is playing, especially the clear-cut deliveries of her dialogues emphasizing the inner strength of the character".
 After a few more film roles, she returned to prioritise television roles, appearing in dramas such as Chithi.